 However, do consult with the acquisitions editors at your target presses, specifically.
 Or, for a rough estimate, you can also peruse the “acknowledgements” section of several first monographs published by your target presses, where the author might reference which chapters were pre-published as journal articles or book chapters.
 Some more selective and prestigious presses have stricter limits–as low as 10%!

 Since journal articles are often shorter than book chapters, a good rule of thumb is to publish at least one but no more than two journals articles that will be quite similar to book chapters.
+(Want more figures?
+Laura Portwood-Stacer gives some very detailed advice in response to a reader question on this precise topic!)

 An Exception to This Rule: When Scholars Repackage Articles as a Book